 Mountain biking in the Brecon Beacons is not just a thrill; it’s also a great way to experience the variety of landscapes, from dense forest to open moorland and rolling countryside.
 The national park has long been a popular destination for mountain bikers and as such it has a tantalising menu of trails emanating from the five main mountain biking hubs in Brecon, Crickhowell, Sennybridge, Talgarth and Talybont-on-Usk.

 If you’re new to mountain biking, it’s the perfect opportunity to give it a go in the company of a qualified instructor who will help you master getting the most from your bike on different terrain.
-Hiring a guide is also a good plan even if you’ve been mountain biking for a while, as their local knowledge is second to none when it comes to identifying the best routes for you and putting your skills to the test.
 Of course, bike hire is available from many Brecon Beacons activity centres or, if you’ve brought your own bike, take your pick from the astounding variety of graded routes across the park.